Stellantis/stellantis.github.io/cloud_authentication_B2B.md

 Producing encryptation keys and CSR have to be done with a dedicated software.
 Here is **examples** with two of them:

 ### 2.1 OpenSSL
 **OpenSSL** is an open-source software library for encryption purpose.
 It is widely used in internet security.
 You can download and install Open SSL using this [link](https://slproweb.com/products/Win32OpenSSL.html) for windows.

-With OpenSLL producing key and creating CSR can be performed in one step:
+With OpenSLL producing key and creating CSR can be performed in one step.
 Create a directory with text configuration file named like 'CSRConfig.conf' and copy/past this text into it:

 ```
 [ req ]